NilPointer-Software/bdfd-wiki/src/resources/usingEmojis.md

 ![](https://imgur.com/xN7YS3T.gif)

 ### Alternatives
-You can use `$customEmoji[emojiName]` to use custom emojis as well, but this function only works if the emoji belongs to the server that the bot is being used in.
-Therefore, it's not as stable as emoji IDs.
+You can use `$customEmoji[emojiName]` to use custom emojis as well, but if multiple servers your bot is in have a emoji with the same name, then it may return the wrong emoji.
+Therefore, this method not as stable as emoji IDs.